athalhammer/fasterid/README.md

 ## Advanced

-The service accepts also three parameters: `prefix`, `number`, and `rdf`.
-The first can be used for creating individual identifiers with a prefix, the second is creating a batch with a certain number of ids, the third uses the `prefix` or the `FASTERID_ID_DEFAULT_PREFIX` environment setting to create valid RDF.
-All parameters are optional.
-For the `rdf = true` settings the generated erdi8 identifier MUST form a valid absolute IRI together with the provided `prefix` or `FASTERID_ID_DEFAULT_PREFIX`. `number` and `prefix` and can be configured respecting max batch size and prefix length.
+The service accepts also two optional parameters: `prefix` and `number`.
+The first can be used for creating individual identifiers with a prefix, the second is creating a batch with a certain number of ids.
+If `application/ld+json` is provided in the accept header the `prefix` or the `FASTERID_ID_DEFAULT_PREFIX` environment setting to create valid RDF.
+In that case, the generated erdi8 identifier MUST form a valid absolute IRI together with the provided `prefix` or `FASTERID_ID_DEFAULT_PREFIX`.
+The `number` and `prefix` parameters can be configured respecting max batch size and prefix length.

 ```
-$ curl -X POST http://127.0.0.1:8000 --data '{"number": 5, "prefix": "https://example.com/", "rdf": true}' -H "content-type: application/json" | jq
+$ curl -X POST http://127.0.0.1:8000 --data '{"number": 5, "prefix": "https://example.com/"}' -H "content-type: application/json" -H "accept: application/ld+json" | jq
 [
   {
     "@id": "https://example.com/t7t9vt26f4",